 Course Withdrawals -- A student may withdraw from a specific course until the final day of class for the semester at 4:00 p.m.
 The option to withdraw from a course and the use of "W" grades without prior review and approval by the Academic Standards Committee is limited to two courses during a student's Dickinson career.
 The Advisor’s signature is required on Course Withdrawal forms.

 Voluntary Withdrawals -- A student may also voluntarily withdraw from ALL courses at the college with "W" grades being recorded for all selected courses if the withdrawal is made before the first day of final examinations.
 Once final examinations have begun, the earned grades will be recorded for all courses that term.
-Students wanting to pursue a Voluntary Withdrawal from the College should meet with the Dean of Academic Advising.
+Students wanting to pursue a Voluntary Withdrawal from the College should meet with the Registrar's Office.

 Leaves of Absence -- Students wishing (or needing) to take some time away from the College may request a Leave of Absence through the Dean of Students’ Office.
-The student should meet with Associate Dean of Students Tim Poirier to request a leave for one or two semesters.
-(For more information, see the Academic Bulletin and/or consult with the appropriate Class Dean.)
+The student should meet with the Associate Dean of Students to request a leave for one or two semesters.
+(For more information, see the Academic Bulletin and/or consult with the appropriate College Dean.)